juanfonsecasolis-automation/javascript-playwright-Bondar-course/README.md

 According to Zhimin Zhan, Javascript (JS) satisfies conditions i and iv, but not ii and iii, and Python and Ruby are better choices; besides, TypeScript (TS), a super version of Javascript, which violates i (TS is compiled) and is still not fully an OOPL [4, 5, 6, 7].

 ## Objective
-The objective of this repository is to automate using JS/TS with Playwright and determine if it is still a suitable combination.
+The objective of this repository is to put hands on automation using JS/TS with Playwright and determine if it is still a suitable combination.

 ## Conclusions